-This is a huge data security mistake because every minute hackers can crack thousands of codes within seconds.
+This is a huge data security mistake because every minute hackers can crack thousands of passwords within seconds.
 Complex passwords don’t even pose as much of a threat to these thieves due to an increase in free online password hacking software.
 Companies can avoid this mistake by creating unique passwords, ideally at a minimum of 8 digits or greater in length, and routinely updated.

 - Improper disposal of confidential documents

-Not properly disposing of documents or memory containing devices- like computer hard drives, thumb drives, or old smartphones, opens the door to a company’s classified information.
+Not properly disposing of documents or memory containing devices like computer hard drives, thumb drives, or old smartphones, opens the door to a company’s classified information.
 Whether it’s a paper document or digital file, simply throwing it in the trash doesn’t eliminate the information from getting viewed again.